simoncstanton/equivalence_study/README.md

 # Equivalence Study 2021
-The equivalence study relies on selfplay_parameter_study experiment type files in pbs_scripts/, run_exp, and run_obs/ Files in those locations for running alternative experiment types (e.g., tournament, selfplay) have been removed.
+The equivalence study relies on selfplay_parameter_study experiment type files in run_exp/ and run_obs/ Files in those locations for running alternative experiment types (e.g., tournament, selfplay) have been removed.
 __USER__ and __USER_EMAIL__ system identifiers have been de-identified. .Rmd file maintains author.